dartmouth-dltg/local_contexts_projects/README.md

 EAD, EAD3, & PDF exports for the staff & PUI have also been customized.
-These add a note section which includes a link to the public facing description of the project if the `Hub Project Public` field is checked for that project.
+These add a note section which includes a link to the public facing description of the project if the `Hub Project is Public` field is checked for that project.

 See the `samples` directory in the plugin for sample exports and screenshots.